libsdl-org/SDL/docs/README-wayland.md

 ## Common issues:

+### Legacy, DPI-unaware applications are blurry

+- Wayland handles high-DPI displays by scaling the desktop, which causes applications that are not designed to be DPI-aware to be automatically scaled by the window manager, which results in them being blurry.
+SDL can _attempt_ to scale these applications such that they will be output with a 1:1 pixel aspect, however this may be buggy, especially with odd-sized windows and/or scale factors that aren't quarter-increments (125%, 150%, etc...).
+To enable this, set the environment variable `SDL_HINT_VIDEO_WAYLAND_SCALE_TO_DISPLAY=1`

 ### Window decorations are missing, or the decorations look strange

 - On some desktops (i.e. GNOME), Wayland applications use a library